If you would like to visit Parliament I can arrange a tour or Public Gallery tickets in my capacity as your MP (subject to availability).

 Tickets for Prime Minister’s Questions & Other Debates

-Prime Minister’s Questions (PMQs) takes place every Wednesday from 12.00-12.30pm when the House is sitting.
+Prime Minister’s Questions (PMQs) takes place every Wednesday at 12.00pm when the House is sitting.
+Each MP is allowed to book a very limited number of tickets per month.

 Debates and question times other than PMQs tend to be much less busy.
 It is usually possible to queue for tickets on the day, but please bear in mind that this may involve quite a long wait and that any spare tickets are always allocated on a first-come, first-served basis.